leoelicos/ingre/README.md

 ## rationale

-Recipes have traditionally been based on what ingredients are available, and working backwards. ingre takes the opposite approach - like a restaurant menu, it asks what you want to eat and takes care of the inventory.
+Recipes are traditionally based on ingredients. ingre takes the opposite approach - choose a recipe and follow the shopping list.

 ## app